The American Political Science Review (APSR) is lead by a team of twelve co-editors from many institutions across North America:

 Sharon Wright Austin is Professor of Political Science at the University of Florida.
 Her most recent book is The Caribbeanization of Black Politics: Race, Group Consciousness, and Political Participation in America (SUNY 2018), and she is currently editing a book entitled Political Black Girl Magic: The Elections and Governance of Black Female Mayors.

-Michelle L. Dion, Associate Professor of Political Science at McMaster University (Canada), studies sexuality, attitudes, and social policy, as well as diversity, methodology, and the profession.
+Michelle L. Dion, Professor of Political Science and Senator William McMaster Chair in Gender and Methodology at McMaster University (Canada), studies sexuality, attitudes, and social policy, as well as diversity, methodology, and the profession.
 She is the author of a book and numerous articles and has been recognized with multiple awards for her research and for her work on the advancement of women.

 Clarissa Rile Hayward, Professor of Political Science at Washington University, studies power, democracy, identity, and American urban politics.
 Her most recent book is the award-winning How Americans Make Race (Cambridge University Press 2013), and she has served as co-editor of Political Research Quarterly.